mikedunlop101/mindfullness/README.md

 Skeleton Plane

 The site will be compliant with visual conventions and the user experience will get what they need when they want it.
 It is generally accepted that for most users the system is the UI, they will assess the value of the site by what they see.
-The site will initially consist of four pages packed full of information and will be compliant with different screen sizes, such as mobile phones and tablets.
+The site will initially consist of three pages packed full of information and will be compliant with different screen sizes, such as mobile phones and tablets.

 Surface Plane